 It is also a nice gesture to tip your guide but again it’s discretional.

-There is just over 7,640 islands in the Philippines.
-Simply. the Philippines is a massive, sprawling archipelago of thousands of islands, most of them are uninhabited and unnamed.
+There are just over 7,000 islands in the Philippines.
+Simply, the Philippines is a massive, sprawling archipelago of thousands of islands, most of which are uninhabited and unnamed.

 Carry Water Around With You All The Time

 Buying water regularly especially tourist hotspots can get very expensive.
 It is cheaper to buy water and carry it around with you.

 Filipino foods are a tasteful, exotic fusion of European, American, and oriental culinary influences with a range of delectable fruits and fresh seafood.

 Adobo is the national dish, which is often prepared in pork or chicken or both, simmered in vinegar and soy with black pepper and garlic.